jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

  >
  > **SPOCK**: Benicia Colony is eight light years off our course.

-Benicia is probably a reference to the California town, but it's worth mentioning that **V**enicia is the Spanish name for [Venice](https://en.wikipedia.org/wiki/Venice).
+Benicia is probably a reference to the California town, but it's worth mentioning that **V**enicia is the Spanish name for {% wiki Venice|Venice|en %}.

  > **KIRK**: Mister Spock, ETA the Benicia Colony.
  >